ganeshsar/TalonInteractionZones/README.md

 <br />When you hover over the interaction zone for 1s, it will trigger the key 'shift:down' once.
 When you hover over the zone again for 1s, it will stop the 'shift' by firing 'shift:up'.

+### Modifiers
+For very specific customization, zones also support modifiers.
+Add modifiers in a single newline.
+For multiple modifiers separate them by commas.<br>
+Below modifiers are listed before the colon (must be exact).<br><br>
+deactivate on exit: only works on hover trigger zones, causes that the zone will be immediately deactivated once you stop hovering.

 ### Note:
 * (Advanced users) all generated files are placed in ...user/GanzInteractionZones/ feel free to manually export pngs directly to this folder as well as manually adjust the generated configuration files.
+Be warned that using pdf_parser.py will overwrite any manually adjusted configuration data.
 * See settings.py to further customize the way that interaction zones work (zone opacity, toggle switch location, etc.)

 # Acknowledgements: